 Owing to the worsening global macro outlook, companies all over the world have come under serious financial strain.
 This has particularly affected VC-backed startups who now are grappling with markdown in valuations and a funding crunch that had long fueled their cash burn.
 Consequently, extravagant employee perks and aggressive talent have been replaced by mass layoffs and hiring freezes.
-According to the Layoffs.fyi tracker, 350+ startups have laid off more than 53,000 employees already.
+According to the Layoffs.fyi tracker, 979 tech companies have laid off more than 151,000 employees already.
 That list includes the likes of Meta which laid off 13% of its workforce in November and other giants like Amazon, Twitter, Uber etc.

 Pakistan’s economic situation has also been tumultuous amid uncertainty over the IMF program.
 Changing tides in the global VC landscape have also come to haunt the country as startup funding dipped 40% in Q2-2022 and showed a 46% QoQ decline in Q3-2022.
 With investments drying out, survival instincts and austerity measures have kicked in.
 Many local players have announced mass layoffs while some have even shut shop.